- Data Access

 As a result of major improvements to the cloud detection algorithm, a reprocessing campaign was planned and executed from August 2016 - January 2017.
 Together with the cloud detection algorithm improvements, several other modifications to the PROBA-V data and metadata were included.
 Reprocessed data (referred to as ‘Collection 1’) have become fully available in February 2017, while the previous data collection ('Collection 0') was discontinued as of 1 March 2017.
 Data files are identified as .v1xx in the filenames.

 The reprocessing was carried out on the entire product chain from raw data through the synthesis products and covers the period 16 October 2013 till present.
 All data is stored on disk in HDF5 and GeoTiff format for fast access.
 Further, the intermediate Level 2A data were made available for all resolutions.
 The changes that were implemented during the reprocessing campaign are described below.

 Improved cloud detection algorithm

-A new cloud detection algorithm was developed to improve on major detection issues in the operational algorithm.
+A new cloud detection algorithm was developed to improve on major detection issues in the previous operational algorithm.
 This change gives the most significant differences between the Collection 1 and Collection 0 data products.
-More information on the new cloud detection methodology can be found in Appendix B of the PROBA-V Product User Manual, while an extensive evaluation of the new cloud detection algorithm is given by Stelzer et al. (2016).
+More information on the new cloud detection methodology can be found in Appendix B of the PROBA-V Product User Manual, while an extensive evaluation of the new cloud detection algorithm is documented by Stelzer et al. (2016).